Moral Orel: Synopsis

 Moral Orel takes place in the fictional capital city of Moralton in the fictional Bible Belt state of Statesota.
 According to the globe shown in the opening credits, Moralton is in the exact center of the United States, with a church at the town's exact center.
 The protagonist is 12-year-old Orel Puppington, a student at Alfred G. Diorama Elementary School, who tries to live by the fundamentalist Protestant Christian moral code as articulated in church or by his abusive father, Clay Puppington.
 Orel naïvely follows this code to disastrous extremes.

 Initially starting off as a satirical black comedy, criticizing religious fundamentalism, the show begins to break down on the subplots established in previous seasons, slowly becoming a dark psychological drama through the final two episodes of the second season ("Nature" and "Nature Part 2"), and then the whole part of the third and final season that touches on the emotionally distressing consequences of the dysfunction caused by the residents of Moralton.

+Production

+According to Stamatopoulos, the series' creator, the concept for Moral Orel originated in a pilot for a live action series starring the American punk rock musician Iggy Pop as a twelve year old boy.
+The concept was changed into a cartoon at the suggestion of a user on Aspecialthing, an online message board with an audience of comedy fans.
+The first ten episodes were initially drafted by Stamatopolous alone, and then edited by Jay Johnston and Scott Adsit.
+The storyboarding, voice-over and animatic stages were then done sequentially with all 10 episodes going through each stage at once before the next stage was completed over the course of an estimated seven months.